liufeng2317/ADFWI/docs/version-plans/bv1.2/117-merge-data-helpers-into-iteration-loss.md

 ## Next Direction

 Do not recreate a separate data facade in `bv1.2`.
-If this area needs more cleanup, keep the stages aligned with the FWI iteration flow: component selection, pair construction, pre-misfit preparation, misfit evaluation, then batch optimization.
+If this area needs more cleanup, keep it inside `ADFWI.fwi.iteration.loss` unless a measured complexity problem appears.
+Shot batch scheduling belongs to `ADFWI.fwi.iteration.batches`.